learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-11-20-intonation-for-small-high-performance-guitars.markdown

 I then baked one set of panels for 90 minutes and another for 270 minutes at 200 degrees in a large convection oven.
 The goal was to harden the resin in the pine by volatilizing the lighter components.
 I was not trying to dry the boards further so I included a large flat tray of water in the oven during this process.

 I then created a spreadsheet implementing the methods Trevor Gore describes for characterizing panels for tops and coming up with a target thickness and predicting what the mass of the top plate will be.
+See: Contemporary Acoustic Guitar Design and Build: Gore & Gilet v1:p4-63.

 1. Measured length, width, depth, and mass for each tested panel and calculated density.
 2. Determined main resonant frequency for long grain, cross grain and cross-diagonal for each panel.
 Used a good microphone with a wide frequency response to collect data with Audacity and determined the fundamental pitch for each mode using the Spectrum Analysis feature.